Helixor Mistletoe Injections & Mistletoe Therapy for Cancer Treatment

 - Mistletoe lectins have been shown to induce apoptosis (cancer cell death).
 Studies indicate that mistletoe lectins may specifically target some forms of cancer and leave “normal” cells alone.
 This may be an advantage over chemotherapy which targets any cell, healthy or cancerous, which turns over rapidly.

-- Enhancement of immune system including activation of T-helper cells, natural killer cells and other components of the immune system which may target and destroy cancerous cells.
+- Enhancement of the immune system including activation of T-helper cells, natural killer cells and other components of the immune system which may target and destroy cancerous cells.

 - Stabilizing effect on DNA, preventing further mutation into cancer cells.